 Forbes is likely quite correct in valuing Trump’s brand businesses at only $180 million.
 In the next post of this series I will look at different ways to derive a “worth” valuation from an “intangible” asset like a brand.
 At this point, suffice it to say that the value of a brand can disappear quite quickly.

-After a tragic fire just a few days ago in Trump Tower in New York City, a condominium unit fire killed its owner, who had been driven into bankruptcy after failing to find a buyer for his Trump-branded property recently valued at $2.5 billion dollars.
-I call this the “zero-billion dollar condo.”
+Just a few days ago in Trump Tower in New York City, a condominium unit fire killed its owner, who had been driven into bankruptcy after failing to find a buyer for his Trump-branded property recently valued at $2.5 million dollars.
+I call this the “zero-million dollar condo.”
 Brand is a notoriously-fickle asset.

 So, poof, we have just made about $7 billion of “Trump worth” disappear into a pile of baloney.
 Next: how low can you go?